prebiotic, probiotic, and postbiotic food sources

 What Are Postbiotics?

-So far, the most popular postbiotic for its health-promoting effects is butyrate, a short-chain fatty acid (SCFA) that has been shown to have anti-inflammatory, immunomodulatory, and protective effects on the gut lining.
+So far, the most popular postbiotic for its health-promoting effects is butyrate.
+Butyrate is a short-chain fatty acid (SCFA) that has been shown to have a range of benefits such as immunomodulatory and protective effects on the gut lining.* It may also help to maintain normal inflammation levels.*

 You can check out our full blog on Butyrate here.